 But for some time now, we’ve been inside the age of the terrible pun.
 Boston bartender Jackson Cannon reviews having witnessed a cocktail menu with a drink called “Everything Happens for a Riesling.”
 There was an area in Harlem that used to drink the use of thyme with the worn-out name “About Thyme!”
 Barman Alex Day is answerable for “Unidentified Floral Objects.”
 The Laundry Room in Las Vegas has featured.

-It’s time we get returned to some less complicated naming conventions and stop looking to be too clever via 1/2.
+It’s time we returned to some less complicated naming conventions and stopped looking to be too clever via 1/2.
 Some of the nice cocktail names are descriptive.
-You oughtn’t to ask what is going in a gin and tonic.
+It would help if you didn’t ask what is happening in a gin and tonic.
 Nor are you able to move wrong with something simple and evocative.
 For example, there’s a drink I’ve heard of called a Manhattan.
-Now there’s a call for a cocktail that might have a few staying strength.
+Now, there’s a call for a cocktail with a few staying strong.